nikhil-x-gupta/nikhil-x-gupta/README.md

 ## Undergrad Projects
 ### [Aimbot](https://github.com/nikhil-x-gupta/AimBot)
+A robotic system for accurately tracking and firing a projectile at static and moving targets.

 ### [Data Structures and Algorithms](https://github.com/nikhil-x-gupta/berkeley-undergrad)
+Homeworks, labs, and projects from UC Berkeley course CS61B "Data Structures and Algorithms."
+Projects include:
+* BearMaps: Web-browser based maps application implementing Map Rastering, Routing, and Search with Autocomplete
+* Build Your Own World: Java game with randomly generated worlds, player input navigation, and file manipulation.

 <!--
 **nikhil-x-gupta/nikhil-x-gupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.